JustinBeaudry/stencils/README.md

 ### Template rc file

-Each project requires a `.stplrc` file, and `.stencils` directory to be located in your projects root.</br>
+Each project requires a `.stencilrc` file, and `.stencils` directory to be located in your projects root.</br>
-Projects should always be initialized with `stpl init`.
+Projects should always be initialized with `stl init`.

 ### Setting up project templates

 At it's core Stencils is just a CLI over a template engine.<br/>
 It uses a structured filesystem format to store the templates in the project.

-New templates can be added via the cli with `stpl add templateName`.<br/>
+New templates can be added via the cli with `stl add templateName`.<br/>
 It's important to add new templates via the cli so that the files have their appropriate meta files.

 ### Listing project templates